-Here it is; arguably the biggest development in OLED TV technology since LG launched the first 55-inch OLED TV roughly ten years ago.
-QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, is finally here in the form of Sony’s A95K.
+QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last year in this, the Sony A95K.

 Samsung’s Display division is, as it happens, currently the only manufacturer of QD-OLED TV panels, just as LG Display manufactures all of the panels used in standard OLED TVs.